 Takeaway: Debt consolidation loans for consumers who have good credit typically have significantly lower interest rates than the average credit card.

 If you use a personal loan to pay off your debt, you’ll know exactly how much is due each month and when your very last payment will be.
 Pay only the minimum with a high interest credit card and it could be years before you pay it off in full.

 Takeaway: By having a fixed repayment schedule, your payment and interest rate remain the same for the length of the loan, there’s no unexpected fluctuation in your monthly debt payment.

 5. Boost credit

-While a debt consolidation loan may initially lower your credit score slightly, since you’ll have to go through a hard credit inquiry, a debt consolidation loan may help improve it over time, because you’ll be more likely to make on-time payments.
+While a debt consolidation loan may initially lower your credit score slightly since you’ll have to go through a hard credit inquiry, a debt consolidation loan may help improve it over time.
+That’s because you’ll be more likely to make on-time payments.
 Your payment history accounts for 35 percent of your credit score, so paying a single monthly bill when it’s due should significantly raise your score.

-Additionally, if any of your old debt was credit card-related and you keep your cards open, you’ll have both a better credit utilization ratio and a stronger history with credit.
-Amounts owed counts for 30 percent of your credit score, while the length of your credit history accounts for 15 percent.
-These two categories could lower your score should you choose to close your cards after paying them off.
+Additionally, if any of your old debt was from credit cards and you keep your cards open, you’ll have both a better credit utilization ratio and a stronger history with credit.
+Amounts owed account for 30 percent of your credit score, while the length of your credit history accounts for 15 percent.
+These two categories could lower your score should you close your cards after paying them off.
 Keep them open to help your credit score.

-Takeaway: Consolidating debt can ultimately improve your credit score, particularly if you make on-time payments on the loan, as payment history is the most important factor contributing to the calculation of your score.
+Takeaway: Consolidating debt can ultimately improve your credit score, particularly if you make on-time payments on the loan, as payment history is the most important factor in the calculation of your score.